-In general, parties to a contract have the freedom to agree to terms in a contract under PRC law.
-It is stipulated in article 470 of the Chinese Civil Code, that the contents of a contract shall be agreed upon by the parties, and shall generally contain the following clauses:
+In general, parties to a contract have the freedom to agree to the terms in a contract under PRC law.
+It is stipulated in article 470 of the Chinese Civil Code that the contents of a contract shall be agreed upon by the parties, and shall generally contain the following clauses:

-- · personal names or names and domiciles of the parties;
+- 1. personal names or names and domiciles of the parties;

-- subject matter;
+- 2. subject matter;

-- quantity;
+- 3. quantity;

-- · quality;
+- 4. quality;

-- · price or remuneration;
+- 5. price or remuneration;

-- · time limit, place and method of performance;
+- 6. time limit, place and method of performance;

-- · liability for breach of contract; and
+- 7. liability for breach of contract; and

-- · dispute settlement method.
+- 8. dispute settlement method.

-The parties may conclude a contract by reference to a model text of each type of contract.
+The parties may conclude a contract by reference to a format of texts of each type of contract.

-However, this provision is a guidance on the terms of contract rather than a mandatory requirement.
-Parties are not necessary bind by those terms, and can adopt their own model text and agreed terms.
+However, this provision is guidance on the terms of contract rather than a mandatory requirement.
+The parties are not necessarily bound by those terms, and can adopt their own format texts and agreed terms.

 There are certain conditions that shall be satisfied for the contract to be effective.
-According to articles 146, 153 and 154 of the Chinese Civil Code, the contract shall be null and void if it contains the following terms:
+According to articles 146, 153 and 154 of the Chinese Civil Code, the contract shall be null and void if it:

-- the terms are concluded by persons of civil conduct and counterparties under false manifestation; - the terms violate the mandatory provisions of laws and administrative regulations; and - the terms are concluded by a person colludes with his or her counterparty that impair others' legitimate rights and interests
+- 1. the terms are concluded by persons of civil conduct and counterparties under false manifestation; - 2. the terms violate the mandatory provisions of laws and administrative regulations; or - 3. the terms are concluded by a person who colludes with their counterparty to impair others' legitimate rights and interests.

-Besides, certain types of exception clauses in a contract shall be null and void, according to article 506 of the Chinese Civil Code:
+In addition, certain types of exception clauses in a contract shall be null and void according to article 506 of the Chinese Civil Code as follows:

-- · those that cause personal injury to the other party; or - those involving property damage to the other party as a result of deliberate intent or gross negligence.
+- 1. those that cause personal injury to the other party; or - 2. those involving property damage to the other party as a result of deliberate intent or gross negligence.